 dsgrid: Demand-Side Grid Toolkit

-NREL's demand-side grid (dsgrid) model harnesses decades of sector-specific energy modeling expertise to understand current and future U.S. electricity load for power systems analyses.
+NREL's demand-side grid (dsgrid) toolkit harnesses decades of sector-specific energy modeling expertise to understand current and future U.S. electricity load for power systems analyses.

 The primary purpose of dsgrid is to create comprehensive electricity load data sets at high temporal, geographic, sectoral, and end-use resolution.
 These data sets enable detailed analyses of current patterns and future projections of end-use loads.

 Electricity Load Modeling

 The dsgrid platform fills these gaps with a bottom-up methodology that allows analysis of "what if" scenarios of future electricity load.
 It leverages multiple detailed sectoral energy models to provide hourly time series of load by subsector, end use, and U.S. county.
 Each dsgrid data set typically covers a full year, which either represents a historical year or a future model-year scenario.

 Although dsgrid currently emphasizes electricity load data, its component sector models and methods for residential buildings, commercial buildings, and industry provide information on other fuel use, including natural gas.
 The data sets can be leveraged to support analysis of numerous demand-side technology-driven changes, such as energy efficiency, electrification, and operational flexibility (i.e., demand response).
 The electricity use data are time-synchronized with solar and wind data sets and are thus suitable for use in power systems analysis.